Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Command and Control}

-Command and Control techniques are used by adversaries when they are trying to control compromised systems, controllers by i.e. exchanging commands and data with external servers.
-Usually adversaries combine these techniques with defense and operator evasion techniques, in order to mimic expected network traffic to avoid detection and suspicion.
-For example an adversary can use a common port for the enterprise network or the EPES system to communicate externally, such as the tcp/80 (HTTP), tcp/443 (HTTPS), tcp/25 (SMTP) and tcp/53, udp/53 (DNS) enterprise ports.
+Command and Control techniques are used by adversaries when they are trying to control compromised systems, controllers by, i.e., exchanging commands and data with external servers and are based on MITRE ICS Attack Matrix \textit{TA0101}\footnote{https://attack.mitre.org/tactics/TA0101/}.
+Usually, adversaries combine these techniques with defense and operator evasion techniques, in order to mimic expected network traffic to avoid detection and suspicion.
+For example, an adversary can use a common port for the enterprise network or the EPES system to communicate externally, such as the tcp/80 (HTTP), tcp/443 (HTTPS), tcp/25 (SMTP) and tcp/53, udp/53 (DNS) enterprise ports.
 Corresponding EPES system ports include the ones mentioned in Table \ref{tab:protocols}.

 Other scenarios where these techniques are used include also uncommon ports for communicating to external servers allowing adversaries to avoid having the communication intercepted by firewalls or bypass other EPES protection systems, such as proxies.
 An example here is the usage of port 1502 by the Tristation protocol \cite{di2018triton} that is operating as an application protocol on top of UDP data frame.
 Command and Control may be established to varying degrees of stealth, often depending on the victim’s network structure and defenses.
 In particular, command and control techniques include: